Last updated: November 11, 2021

 If you send us an email, we may collect your name, your email address, and any other information which you choose to give us.
 For the purposes of Data Protection Legislation, we are the data controller responsible for such personal data.

-If you enter you subscribe to one of our newsletters, we will obtain the details provided to contact you with any relevant information.
+If you enter you subscribe to one of our mailing lists, we will obtain the details provided to contact you with any relevant information.
 You will have agreed to the terms before subscribing.
 If you think you have been subscribed in error, please contact us.
 This data is kept on file for 6 months or if you wish to unsubscribe (you may update your preferences or unsubscribe at any time).

 The lawful basis under Data Protection Legislation that allows us to use such information is article 6(1)(f) of the GDPR which allows us to process personal data when it is necessary for the purposes of our legitimate interests, in this case, the proper operation and functionality of Our Site.
 If you contact us as described above, you will be required to consent to our use of your personal data to contact you.
 In this case, our lawful basis for using your personal data will be article 6(1)(a) of the GDPR, which allows us to use your personal data with your consent for a particular purpose or purposes.